On the road again: Holiday season travel increasing

 Sandy Davis, owner of Davis Travel Agency in Monongahela, has witnessed this year’s increase in travel personally and professionally.
 Earlier this week, Davis flew into the Savannah/Hilton Head International Airport.

-“They said it was busy all day,” Davis said of the airport in Savannah, Ga.
+“They said it was busy all day,” Davis said of the airport in Savannah, Georgia.
 “Savannah’s airport was busy, even more so than Pittsburgh, and that was at three o’clock in the morning.”

 She said her business has been hopping as well.